-When it comes to creating the pin, the most flexible piece that you will find is the queen.
-You can create a pin with the queen in any form whether it is a file, rank or diagonal.
+When it comes to creating the pin, the most flexible piece that you will find is the Queen.
+You can create a pin with the Queen in any form whether it is a file, rank or diagonal.

 When I started playing chess, I was trying to chunk tactics in a way that I can easily remember and execute them with flawless precision.
 If you are a beginner, I am sure the following checklist will help you.

 - Search for 2 pieces that are in the same file, rank or diagonal.
 Check for possible ways to pin the more valuable pieces of the opponent.
 Very helpful pins include the King and most of the times you will capture the other piece of the two (the more valuable the better!!!).
-On the following example, the opponent is obligated to sacrifice his Queen because the King is being checked.
+On the following example, the opponent is obliged to sacrifice his Queen because the King is being checked.

 - Check if your opponent is able to intercept the pin with any of the ways I will mention in the next section

 - Finally, you have to decide the benefits of a pin.
-If you will have an advantage in value and especially the pin fits your overall strategy to win the game then it’s ok to proceed by executing to it.
-Make sure you judge all possible responses of your opponent that you figured out in step 3 before you make the final decision.
+If you will have an advantage in value and especially the pin fits your overall strategy to win the game then it’s ok to proceed by executing it.
+Make sure you take into account all possible responses of your opponent that you figured out in step 3 before you make the final decision.
 For example, you can not sacrifice your Knight at g3 by moving him at c7 because your opponent already has pieces with greater value than yours (see the picture below).

 Defend yourself from pin